Typeclasses

 appropriate typeclass.
 The typeclass is necessary, because we can't peek inside

-values, so we need to able to plug in an alternative
+IO and STM values, so we need to able to plug in an alternative

 implementation when testing.